Workflow

 Example Workflow

-Download and compile DNAscent:
+Alternatively, you can download and compile DNAscent:

 git clone --recursive https://github.com/MBoemo/DNAscent.git